hydroserver2/hydroserver/docs/deployment/data-management-app-deployment.md

 **- VITE_APP_GOOGLE_MAPS_MAP_ID**: The current version of Google Maps also requires a `MAP ID` in order to style the map to a user's preferences.

+**- VITE_APP_GOOGLE_OAUTH_ENABLED**: Set to true or false if you'd like to show or hide the Google OAuth button on the sign in and sign up pages.
+All this setting does is hide the button.
+In order to get OAuth working, you'll need to enable it in the hydroserver API services repository as well.

+**- VITE_APP_ORCID_OAUTH_ENABLED**: Set to true or false if you'd like to show or hide the ORCID OAuth button on the sign in and sign up pages.
+Same as Google OAuth, all this setting does is hide the button.
+In order to get OAuth working, you'll need to enable it in the hydroserver API services repository as well.

+**- VITE_APP_HYDROSHARE_OAUTH_ENABLED**: Set to true or false if you'd like to add the frontend functionality of allowing the user to backup their site data to HydroShare.
+Setting this to true will add a button that links the user's account with a HydroShare account, and various buttons on the Site Details page that will allow them to link a site to a HydroShare resource and schedule archiving.

+**- VITE_APP_DISABLE_ACCOUNT_CREATION**: Set to true or false.
+Setting this to true will completely remove the sign up page, making it so only a system administrator can create accounts through the Django admin panel or command line.
+Helpful if you'd like your HydroServer instance to be publicly available but you want to restrict who can create an account and add data.

 ## Build the Vue Application

 Run the following commands to install required Node packages and build the application: